abraithwaite/abraithwaite.github.io/_posts/2014-10-23-dhclient-resolvconf.markdown

 due to broad search terms.
 Additionally, it was made worse by the apparent lack of understanding surrounding how these programs interact.

-The problem had to do with the way that DNS is handled on linux systems:
+The problem had to do with the way that DNS resolution is handled on linux
-`/etc/resolv.conf` This contains the nameservers glibc uses when calling getaddrinfo in socket programming.
-It's an interesting file not because of it's function though, but because of how many programs would like to modify it: dnsmasq, bind, dhclient, vpns, proxies, etc.  This is the reason `/sbin/resolvconf` (the script) was written.
+systems: `/etc/resolv.conf` This file contains the nameservers glibc uses when calling `getaddrinfo` in socket programming.
+It's an interesting file not because of its purpose though, but because of how many programs would like to modify it: dnsmasq, bind, dhclient, vpns, proxies, etc.  This is the reason `/sbin/resolvconf` (the script) was written.

 From the resolvconf man page: